-Setting Description Factory Default Auto Allows the port to use the IEEE 802.3u protocol to negotiate Auto with connected devices.
+Setting Description Factory Default Auto Allows the port to use the IEEE 802.3u protocol to negotiate with connected devices.
 The port and connected devices will determine the best speed for that connection.
-100M-Full Choose one of these fixed speed options if the connected 100M-Half Ethernet device has trouble auto-negotiating for line speed.
-10M-Full Please note the 10G ports do not support speeds less than or 10M-Half equal to 100M.
+100M-Full Auto 100M-Half Choose one of these fixed speed options if the connected 10M-Full Ethernet device has trouble auto-negotiating for line speed.
+10M-Half